nliulab/AutoScore/README.md

 # **AutoScore Demonstration**

-  - Install /load the AutoScore package and prepare the data.
+  - Install / load the AutoScore package and prepare the data.
   - In Demo \#1, we demonstrate the use of AutoScore on a comparably large dataset where separate training and validation datasets are available.